IQisMySenpai/MongoPythonAPI/README.md

 The first version of this code was written in our [Discord Bot](https://github.com/IQisMySenpai/RedditTopOfBot).
 As I am starting to make changes to the API I wanted to track them seperately.

+The code specifies a simple wrapper around the `pymongo`.
+The wrapper operates under the assumption that only one `database` is accessed.
+It also simplifies the handling of `collections` making it a parameter of the function instead of having to access them with the `__get_item__` operation.

 ### Built With

 * [Python 3.9](www.python.org)